marcmylemans/marcmylemans.github.io/_posts/2025-10-11-Migrate-HyperV-to-Proxmox.md

 ## 3. Share the Converted Disk

 On the Hyper-V host, share the folder containing the converted file.

-In Proxmox, go to Datacenter → Storage → Add → SMB/CIFS.
-Enter your Hyper-V server IP, credentials, and share name.
+In Proxmox, go to Datacenter, Storage.
+Choose Add, SMB/CIFS and enter your Hyper-V server IP, credentials and share name.

 Under Content, select Import, Proxmox will create a new folder Import on your network share after saving.

 Move your converted .qcow2 files to the **Import** folderthat Proxmox has created on your shared folder.